last9/vmagent-ecs-terraform/readme.md

 ## Notes

 - Ensure that the provided AWS credentials have the necessary permissions for creating and managing ECS and EFS resources.
 - Review and adjust security group rules as per your organization's security policies.
 - Validate your Terraform configurations with `terraform plan` before applying changes with `terraform apply`.

 ### How to mount/unmount configuration files to the created EFS

 - Refer [efs_mount.md](efs_mount.md)
 - Refer [efs_unmount.md](efs_unmount.md)

+## Disclaimer

+Before proceeding with state management in Terraform, it is essential to adhere to your organization's established best practices and guidelines for managing Terraform state.
+If your organization has specific state management practices in place, please follow them diligently.

+However, in cases where your organization does not have established Terraform state management practices, or if you are working on a one-time operation, you may consider checking in the state files directly into your Git repository, rather than implementing a dedicated remote state backend like Amazon S3 or other storage solutions.

+Please exercise caution and consider the security and access control implications of storing state files in Git.
+This approach may not be suitable for all scenarios, and it is crucial to assess the potential risks and benefits before making a decision.

+Ultimately, the choice of state management strategy should align with your project's specific requirements and your organization's policies.
+If in doubt or if security and compliance concerns arise, it is advisable to consult with your organization's infrastructure or security team for guidance on the best approach to Terraform state management.